dpoarch/ZingerTree/README.md

 ## Getting Started

-1. Setup phpunit/guzzle run `composer install` on CLI
+1. Set up phpunit/guzzle.
+Run `composer install` in CLI.
-2. Run Test cases just simply run `phpunit tests`
+2. To run test cases, simply run `phpunit tests`.
-3. To test public method/instances just run `php src/Views.php`
+3. To test public method/instances, run `php src/Views.php`.

 Note: Updated composer packages to the latest version.

 ## Create a Tree parsing class

-The class need to load the JSON representation of a tree from our API at: https://zingtree.com/api/json.php?tree_id=TREE_ID
+The class needs to load the JSON representation of a tree from our API at: https://zingtree.com/api/json.php?tree_id=TREE_ID

 The TREE_ID will be provided at the time of construction of the class instance.